MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Enable-NetFirewallHyperVRule.md

 ```

 ## DESCRIPTION

-IMPORTANT NOTE: Running this cmdlet without parameters enables all Windows Hyper-V firewall rules on the target computer.
-Always run this cmdlet with the WhatIf parameter if you are not targeting a specific Windows Hyper-V Firewall rule.
+**Important**: Running this cmdlet without parameters enables all Windows Hyper-V firewall rules on the target computer.
+Always run this cmdlet with the WhatIf parameter if you are not targeting a specific Windows Hyper-V firewall rule.

 The **Enable-NetFirewallHyperVRule** cmdlet enables a previously disabled Hyper-V firewall rule to be active.
-A Disabled rule will not actively modify system behavior, but the rule still exists on the computer so it can be re-enabled later.
+A disabled rule will not actively modify system behavior, but the rule still exists on the computer so it can be re-enabled later.

 This cmdlet enables one or more Hyper-V firewall rules with the Name parameter, DisplayName parameter, or rule properties.